 Updated network scheme

 The company acquired several licenses in two versions (DPI-60 and DPI-80) and installed them on the Huawei hardware platform.
-As a result, all Ericssons were replaced by routers, Stingray servers were installed based on the following principle: one unit per 1 public subnet and two units as a NAT servers per 1 private one.
+As a result, all Ericssons were replaced by routers, Stingray servers were installed based on the following principle: one unit per 1 public subnet and two units as NAT servers per 1 private one.
 In terms of topology, the network remained generally unchanged.

 “We were surprised by the very fast deployment compared to Ericsson, which we set up on our own for a very long time with the help of various forums since there was no available documentation.
 And the final adjustment of Ericsson lasted for a year and a half.

 The Stingray Service Gateway was implemented in three months.
 We signed an agreement at the end of October 2018.
 In November 2018, we received software for the test, and then a full license.
-We immediately begun to configure and startup of equipment.
+We began to configure and startup of equipment.
 The full project implementation was completed by mid-December 2018.”

-Like Ericsson, the Stingray SG interacts with a RADIUS server for authentication, authorization and accounting purposes.
+Like Ericsson, the Stingray SG interacts with a RADIUS server for authentication, authorization, and accounting purposes.
 For this purpose the RADIUS attributes are used but, unlike Ericsson, the RADIUS server <==> Stingray SG bundle works perfectly: